-This skillet turkey meatball and rice recipe is a quick and simple dinner to throw together.
-Healthy turkey meatballs is combined with brown rice and parmesan cheese for a dinner your whole family will love.
+Skillet turkey meatballs and rice is a quick and simple dinner that is delicious & hearty.
+Healthy turkey meatballs are combined with brown rice and parmesan cheese for a dinner your whole family will absolutely love.

 The ingredients list for this healthy turkey meatball recipe is minimal.
 All you’ll need to make these skillet meatballs are:

 - Pre-made ground turkey meatballs – recipe is included in the recipe card, but please visit the actual recipe for additional cooking tips and to learn how to bake or pan fry the meatballs.